 For more than 25 years, Dr. Kathleen Anne Welsh-Bohmer’s research activities have been focused around developing effective prevention and treatment strategies to eliminate the onset of cognitive disorders occurring in later life.
-As one of the true leaders in Alzheimer’s Disease scientific research, Dr. Welsh-Bohmer brings vast expertise to VeraSci.
-As a distinguished scientific advisor for Neurodegenerative Disorders at VeraSci, she leads a team of scientists and operational experts in developing new tools for assessing cognitive and clinical changes and supporting clinical trials in MCI, Alzheimer’s disease and other neurological and age-related disorders.
+As one of the true leaders in Alzheimer’s Disease scientific research, Dr. Welsh-Bohmer brings vast expertise to her work with VeraSci.
+Through a special contract with Duke University Medical Center, Dr. Welsh-Bohmer serves as a distinguished scientific advisor for Neurodegenerative Disorders at VeraSci and leads a team of scientists and operational experts in developing new tools for assessing cognitive and clinical changes and supporting clinical trials in MCI, Alzheimer’s disease, and other neurological and age-related disorders.

 Therapeutic Focus: Preclinical Alzheimer’s Disease, Mild Cognitive Impairment, Alzheimer’s Disease Dementia, Cognitive Aging, Vascular Cognitive Impairment, Lewy Body Dementia, Frontotemporal Dementia